neovim/neovim/test/README.md

 Configuration
 =============

-Test behaviour is affected by environment variables.
+Test behavior is affected by environment variables.
 Currently supported (Functional, Unit, Benchmarks) (when Defined; when set to _1_; when defined, treated as Integer; when defined, treated as String; when defined, treated as Number; !must be defined to function properly):